-9.8Nelson F. Brinckerhoff
+8.6Nelson F. Brinckerhoff

-Evictions for Landlord North Kingstown RI
+Evictions For Landlord Lawyer North Kingstown RI

-9.8Nelson F. Brinckerhoff
+8.6Nelson F. Brinckerhoff

-With 38 years experience, my focus is on quick and fair representation and resolution of your interests.
-I will fight aggressively to protect you.
-Landlords always take a chance on their tenants.
-You hope they will pay the rent and take reasonable care of the premises.
-It doesn’t always work out.
 The RI Residential Landlord and Tenant law tries to be fair to both sides.
 It is statutory and judges strictly enforce what is says and what it doesn’t say.
 A successful eviction involves close adherence to the exact wording of the law and savvy dealings with tenants, judges, and opposing counsel to get you out of a losing situation.
 While it is possible to evict someone without a lawyer, it is very easy to not follow the law strictly and have to start all over again.
-A non-paying tenant eviction really proves the maxim that “Time is money.”
+A non-paying tenant eviction really proves the maxim that

 Every day of lost rent creates a bigger loss for the landlord.
 Starting over after failing on a technicality in court is expensive in lost rent and increased fees.